Aiden-Peace300/Aiden-Peace300/README.md

 * 🌍 Based in Southern California.
 * ✉️ Reachable at [aidenpeacecodes@gmail.com](mailto:aidenpeacecodes@gmail.com).
 * 🚀  I'm currently updating a react-based project called FilmCritic.
-* 🧠  I'm learning to become an Interview Pro (CodeSignal / LeetCode).
+* 🧠  Developing advanced problem-solving capabilities through CodeSignal and LeetCode to excel in technical interviews.
-* ⚡  Fun fact: I am an avid camper.
-My favorite place is Joshua Tree National Park.
+* ⚡  An avid camper with a deep appreciation for nature—Joshua Tree National Park holds a special place in my heart.

 ### Professional Experience